Last Updated on September 16, 2022 by Tresi Weeks

 What are the estate planning and home ownership options when two more generations live together?

-Increasingly, several generations of American families are living together.
+In America, there is an increase in several generations living in one household together.
 According to a Pew Research Center analysis of U.S. Census data, 64 million Americans, or 20 percent of the population, live in households containing two adult generations.
 These multi-generational living arrangements present legal and financial challenges around home ownership.

 Important questions about multi-generational households

 Multi-generational households may include “boomerang” children who return home after college or other forays out into the world, middle-aged children who have lost jobs, or seniors who no longer can or want to live alone.
+Among young adults ages 25 to 29, nearly a third (31%) live in multigenerational households, often in their parents’ homes.
+Nearly four-in-ten young men in this age group (37%) are in multigenerational households, as are 26% of similarly aged young women.
+Living in a multigenerational household appears to confer a financial benefit by buffering residents against poverty, according to census data.
+Americans living in multigenerational households are less likely to be poor than those living in other types of households.
 In many, if not most, cases when mom moves in with daughter and son-in-law or daughter and son-in-law move in with mom, everything works out well for all concerned.
 But it’s important that everyone, including siblings living elsewhere, find answers to questions like these:

 - What are everyone’s expectations in terms of paying living and housing expenses?

-- What happens if daughter gets a great job offer in another city?
-Or daughter and son-in-law get divorced?
+- What happens if the daughter gets a great job offer in another city?
+Or the daughter and son-in-law get divorced?

 - If grandchildren are still living at home, is mom expected to help with child care?